Seeloewen/SeeloewenLib/README.md

 ### Wizard
 The Wizard class can be used to create simple wizards in your software.
 It creates a groupbox and a specified amount of pages, which contains Grids that are added to the groupbox.
 There are predefined methods for changing the page and you can customize it by changing the content, header, page requirements and even the code that gets executed when a page is shown.

-Below is an example for a wizard taken out of the Random Item Giver Updater, used in a duplicate finder window.
+Below is an example for a wizard taken out of the Random Item Giver Updater, used in a Duplicate Finder window.

             //Create the wizard
             wzdDuplicateFinder = new Wizard(2, 580, 742, btnContinue, btnBack, Close, Close, new Thickness(0, 0, 0, 0)); //Creates the wizard with 2 pages at coordinates x580 and y742 as well as mapping the buttons and setting the options on first and final page